 According to Research and Markets (“R&M”), the global IPF treatment market totaled $2.1 billion in 2018, is anticipated to rise to $4.0 billion by 2024, representing a CAGR of 11.52%.
 Growth in the prevalence of fibrotic disease coupled with the unavailability of proper treatment options will drive the market for the IPF therapies during the given time frame.

 According to R&M, IPF is a specific form of chronic, progressive fibrosing interstitial pneumonia characterized by the formation of scar tissue within the lungs in the absence of any known cause.
 The scarring typically starts at the edges of the lungs and advances towards the center of the lungs.
 As the normal lung tissue is replaced by more heavily scarred lung tissue, which makes it difficult to breathe and deliver needed oxygen to the body.
 The disease initially manifests with symptoms of exercise-induced breathlessness and dry coughing.
-Diagnostic tests for IPF include chest imaging studies (X-Rays and CT scan), lung biopsy, pulmonary function tests, oxygen desaturation study and other tests such as autoantibody tests, full blood count, arterial blood gas, etc. Currently, there are only two approved therapies for the treatment of IPF: nintedanib and pirfenidone.
+Diagnostic tests for IPF include chest imaging studies (X-Rays and CT scan), lung biopsy, pulmonary function tests, oxygen desaturation study and other tests such as autoantibody tests, full blood count, arterial blood gas, etc. Currently, there are only two FDA approved therapies for the treatment of IPF: nintedanib and pirfenidone.
 Both the drugs slow down the development of scar tissue in the lungs of people with IPF.

 CF is a genetic disorder that generally affects the lungs and may also affect the pancreas, kidneys, liver, and intestine.
 Long-term repercussions associated with CF include difficulty in breathing and coughing as a result of recurrent lung infections.
 Some other signs and symptoms include sinus infections, poor growth, infertility in males, fatty stool, and a guild of the fingers and toes.
 CF is mainly inherited as an autosomal recessive gene, triggered by mutations in both the copies of the gene for cystic fibrosis transmembrane conductance regulator protein (“CFTR”).